Ti7801/Ti7801/README.md

 - 📫 How to reach me:
   - Whatsapp: (83) 98666-3066
-  - Demais contatos nos links abaixo.
+  - Other contacts at the links below.

 - ⚡ Skills:
    - .NET | C# |